 And if you want to use them for a longer period but are unsure about freezing watermelon, do not worry; storing them in the freezer is not complicated at all.
 If anything, it’ll reduce the likelihood of watermelons going bad.
 So I’d say that freezing watermelon is not a bad idea.

-With 92% water, the watermelon is great for dehydration, which is why it is mostly used to make beverages.
-However, you can also use it to make a wide variety of desserts, salads, appetizers and entrees.
+People normally eat watermelon raw and fresh.
+Moreover, with 92% water, it is great for dehydration, which is why it is mostly used to make beverages.
+However, you can also use it to make a wide variety of desserts, salads, appetizers, and entrees.

 2. Walnut